 Many, including myself, have been tough on Mark Zuckerberg.
-We blasted his idea of ?making money to build better services,? instead of the typical corporation?s goal of providing services to make money.
-We didn?t like, and we still don?t, the way Facebook transitioned to a public company — with a lack of shareholder rights, a lack of transparency in its business model, and a general lack of respect for the public markets.
-But, at Zuckerberg?s first major public chat since the company?s IPO, we saw a more mature twenty-something CEO.
-He acted like a CEO who wants investors, and…
+We blasted his idea of ‘making money to build better services,’ instead of the typical corporation’s goal of providing services to make money.
+We didn’t like, and we still don’t, the way Facebook transitioned to a public company — with a lack of shareholder rights, a lack of transparency in its business model, and a general lack of respect for the public markets.
+But, at Zuckerberg’s first major public chat since the company’s IPO, we saw a more mature twenty-something CEO.
+He acted like a CEO who wants investors, and the…

 To keep reading, enter your email address or login below.